Vyral/greg-mcdaniel/_posts/2018-09-26-sellers-beware-these-9-homebuyer-turn-offs.md

 **1. Pesky hanging cords**.
 Yes, it seems small and insignificant, but the cords that hang down behind a mounted TV might put buyers on watch for other issues in the home that make it look messy.
 Just tuck those cords up and away before giving people a tour of the home.

-**2. An unkempt yard**.
+**2. An unkept yard**.
 No one likes a mess, especially when they’re planning to spend thousands upon thousands of dollars on it.
 Buyers want to see a clean, crisp yard with nice ground cover and well-cut grass.

 **3. A dingy front door**.
 Replacing your front door and/or garage door can bring you up to a 100% ROI, so if your door is dinged up or sun-faded, do yourself (and your wallet) a favor and replace or repair it.